tkdesign/events_front/README.md

 # nConnect Conference Website – Frontend

-This repository contains the **frontend application** of the nConnect Conference platform.
+This repository contains the **frontend application** of the offline conference platform.
-The project is built with **Vue 3** and provides a modern single-page application (SPA) interface for the annual nConnect conference in Nitra, Slovakia.
+The project is built with **Vue 3** and provides a modern single-page application (SPA) interface.

 The related backend API is implemented in **Laravel 10** and can be found here:
 [events_api](https://github.com/tkdesign/events_api)